f5devcentral/f5-agility-labs-xc/docs/class5/lab3.rst

 **Scenario Lab 3**

 In this lab, you will configure Openbullet to simulate human input on a selenium-controlled browser.
-Since a browser is being used as the client, the POST will contain javascript containing telemetry about the client.
+Since a browser is being used as the client, the POST will contain JavaScript containing telemetry about the client.
 Note: Telemetry allows the engine to assign a risk factor to a threat.
 For some attacks, like a slow-moving “human” stuffing attack, the engine needs to see enough data to positively identify it as a bot.
 Therefore, for this attack, you may see some of the initial requests are logged as Human